Baby christians and killing.....

 attending the church i now attend.

-melancholy_banana: they have the following problem... if god
+melancholy_banana: they have the following problem... if god is all

-good, and perfect, then by default anything he orders is just
+good, and perfect, then by default anything he orders is just and perfect

-as well. god ordered killing, therefore it was perfect and just.
+as well. god ordered killing, therefore it was perfect and just. god

-wanted blood sacrifices, therefore it was good. if the bible is
+wanted blood sacrifices, therefore it was good. if the bible is true,

 then killing ordered by god is good.